CodingBySahil/Facebook-clone/README.md

     cd Facebook-clone

-3. and double click the index.html file
+3. and run the index.html file